robotpy/robotpy-crio/samples/README.txt

 * template: A simple template to use as a basis for your own code, no real robot functionality.
 * simple: A simple teleop program with 4-motor PWM tank drive.
+* canjaguar-motor: Very simple CAN bus motor control from joystick.
 * canjaguar: A more advanced teleop program with 4-motor CANbus tank drive, shifter solenoids, and a compressor.